TrevorOhlson0708/TrevorOhlson0708/README.md

-# Hello World, my name is Trevor Ohlson 👋
+# Hello World, Im Trevor Ohlson 👋

 I am a Computer Science student at California State University, Sacramento, and a Technical Software Intern at Matter Advantage.
 I specialize in backend business logic, desktop integration tools, and automation pipelines—primarily working within the C# and Python ecosystems.